-The Board of Trustees (the "Board") has established two classes of shares of the Fund, known as Institutional Shares and Service Shares ("Shares").
-Effective September 30, 2011, the Fund's former Institutional Service Shares were redesignated as Service Shares.
-This SAI relates to both classes of Shares.
+The Board of Trustees (the "Board") has established two classes of shares of the Fund, known as Class A Shares and Institutional Shares.
+This SAI relates to Institutional Shares.
 The Fund's investment adviser is Federated Investment Management Company (the "Adviser").
-Prior to June 29, 2020, the Trust and Fund were named Federated Income Securities Trust and Federated Intermediate Corporate Bond Fund, respectively.